DarkMetrix/gofra/README.md

 $ gofra template init
 ```

+You need to type Author Name, Project Name & Project Address.

- A **template.json.default** file will be generated in the current directory which looks like this.
+ A **template.json** file will be generated in the current directory which looks like this.

 ```json
 {